By Lauren Nagel

 These test stands collect data on thrust, torque, RPM, current, voltage, electrical power, mechanical power, motor & ESC efficiency, propeller efficiency, and overall propulsion system efficiency.

-Click here to see the formulas used to calculate these values.
+Click here to see the formulas used to determine these values.

 At the time we are writing this article, the database contains motor & ESC efficiency data for 48 unique motors.
 In creating the short list, we were careful to account for duplicates and tests with missing data.

 Once the motor list was finalized, we looked at the data for each of the motors.
 For some motors there was only one test performed whereas for others there were as many as 22 tests.

 For each motor we looked at all the data points available and used the ‘maximum observed efficiency’ value for our analysis.